Perlecan

 Perlecan (PLC) also known as basement membrane-specific heparan sulfate proteoglycan core protein (HSPG) or heparan sulfate proteoglycan 2 (HSPG2), is a protein that in humans is encoded by the HSPG2 gene.
 The HSPG2 gene codes for a 4,391 amino acid protein with a molecular weight of 468,829.
 It is one of the largest known proteins.
+The name perlecan comes from its appearance as a "string of pearls" in rotary shadowed images.

 Perlecan was originally isolated from a tumor cell line and shown to be present in all native basement membranes.
 Perlecan is a large multidomain (five domains, labeled I-V) proteoglycan that binds to and cross-links many extracellular matrix (ECM) components and cell-surface molecules.
 Perlecan is synthesized by both vascular endothelial and smooth muscle cells and deposited in the extracellular matrix of parahoxozoans.
 Perlecan is highly conserved across species and the available data indicate that it has evolved from ancient ancestors by gene duplication and exon shuffling.

 Structure

 Perlecan consists of a core protein of molecular weight 469 kDa to which three long chains (each approximately 70-100 kDa) of glycosaminoglycans (often heparan sulfate, HS, but can be chondroitin sulfate, CS) are attached.
 The core protein consists of five distinct structural domains.
 The N-terminal domain I (aa ~1-195) contains attachment sites for HS chains.
 Although HS chains are not required for correct folding and secretion of the protein, lack of HS or decreased sulfation can decrease perlecan's ability to interact with matrix proteins.
 Removal of HS chains may affect matrix organization and endothelial barrier function.
 Domain II comprises four repeats homologous to the ligand-binding portion of the LDL receptor with six conserved cysteine residues and a pentapeptide, DGSDE, which mediates ligand binding by the LDL receptor.
 Domain III has homology to the domain IVa and IVb of laminin.
 Domain IV consists of a series of IG modules.
 The structure of only the 3rd immunoglobulin (IG)-like repeat in domain IV is shown in the figure labeled "HSPG2".
 The C-terminal Domain V, which has homology to the G domain of the long arm of laminin, is responsible for self-assembly and may be important for basement membrane formation in vivo.
 Domain V also has attachment sites for HS/CS chains.
 Thus, perlecan core protein and HS chains could modulate matrix assembly, cell proliferation, lipoprotein binding and cell adhesion.